maximstewart/WebFM/README.md

 5. Edit the resources/php/config.php file and put your own programs there.

 # TO-DO
-1. Allow for move, copy, delete functionality.
+1. Allow for move and copy.
-2. Allow for creating folders through the web interface.
 3. Fix the ' and & naming issue.
-4. Resolve issue were uploading doesn't always prompt an interface update.
-5. Impliment themes functionality.
+4. Implement themes functionality.
-6. Look to refactor code.
+5. Look to refactor code.

 # Images
 ![1 Home](Images/1.png)